 Why this hotel: Best seller.
 Great for shopping & sightseeing.

-Very good value for money, 4-star hotel in a great location, close to the shopping district, the gay bars and gay venues on Oxford Street and some of the best sights in the city.
+Very good value for money, 4-star hotel in a great location, close to the shopping district, gay bars on Oxford Street and some of the best sights in the city.

 Why this hotel: Centrally located.
 Close to the gay scene.
 Great value.